What happened when the Japanese attacked Pearl Harbor in 1941?

 However, the aggressive nature of Japanese expansion during the 1930s, especially its brutal actions during the Second Sino-Japanese War led to America imposing increasingly severe economic sanctions, culminating in an oil embargo in 1941.

-This cut off the crucial resources that Japan needed to continue its war efforts, and so the decision was made by the Japanese high command to launch a surprise attack on Pearl Harbor which would cripple America's ability to interfere in the region and provide access to vital resources once more.
+This cut off the crucial resources that Japan needed to continue its war efforts, and so a proposal was made by the Japanese high command about a potential surprise attack on Pearl Harbor.

 The architect of this plan was Admiral Isoroku Yamamoto, who believed that a direct strike on the fleet would cripple their ability to interfere with Japan's plans for expansion.